Learning how to make a strong, active sourdough starter for fermented bread and baking is the key to successful sourdough recipes.

 There are endless recipes for making a sourdough loaf of bread.

-Often times it depends on your preference of taste and texture.
+Often it depends on your preference of taste and texture.

 Some popular types of sourdough bread recipes include: